 A few years back, I was having a heart to heart with my partner about emotional exhaustion and gave him a visual: I likened myself to a container that every year was being filled with layers of trauma.
 This came right after the death of my adoptive mother.

-Moving, death and divorce are supposedly the biggest causes of stress.
-My layers (too many to list them all here) contained all three beginning with the death of my parents at age six and then being adopted to a family in Canada where I suffered emotional, physical and sexual abuse for ten years and at least forty moves in my life.
+Moving, death, and divorce are supposedly the biggest causes of stress.
+My layers (too many to list them all here) contained all three beginning with the death of my parents at age six and then being adopted to a family in Canada where I suffered emotional, physical, and sexual abuse for 10 years and at least 40 moves in my life.
 My layers culminated the day my adoptive mother passed away, we received news that an infant we wished to adopt was going to another family, and we had to put our beloved dog down.
 Talk about having a lot to process!

 My only reason for listing these events is as an example for others to relate to.
 Sometimes we go through things without realizing that they are indeed trauma until someone else speaks of it.